 Regulated entities within Thomson Reuters may have their own policies and procedures that apply to staff acting on their behalf.
 These policies always take precedence over Thomson Reuters policies addressing the same topic.
-Seek Help for more information.
+Seek Help journalists should review the Handbook of Journalism and Seek Help 🍡 for more information.